 Walther P5 is virtually an updated version of the well-known Walther P38, used by the German Army from 1938 to 1945 and afterward, as the P1, adopted by the Bundeswehr.
-Like the Heckler & Koch P7, it was designed in response to demands from the West German police for a pistol which combined rapid response with total sadet.
-Walther took the well-proven locking system of the P38 and wrapped a completely new configuration of a pistol round it, incorporating several new safety features.
+Like the Heckler & Koch P7, it was designed in response to demands from the West German police for a pistol that combined rapid response with total sadet.
+Walther took the well-proven locking system of the P38 and wrapped a completely new configuration of a pistol around it, incorporating several new safety features.

 In the 1970s, West Germany updated its requirements for standardized police service pistols.
 The guns were to be Double Action/Single Action, have 8 round single-stack magazines, and be chambered for 9mm Parabellum.
 There were also enhanced safety specifications.

-The latter 2 requirements pretty much ruled out PP variants, relegating PP series weapons to concealed or backup use.
+The latter two requirements ruled out PP variants, relegating PP series weapons to concealed or backup use.
 Gun manufacturers logically focused on the much larger market for the primary service pistols.
 Walther had not done much innovating with its handguns for years.
 The P1 was essentially a P38 with an alloy frame.
 The P4 was a P1 with a shortened barrel and the safety lever modified to function as a de-cocker only.

-In response to the updated requirements, Walther produced the P5.
+In response to the updated requirements, Walther produced the Walther P5.
 Walther’s design philosophy was to base the new pistol as an evolution of existing technologies.
 The frame was a derivative of the P1 frame, and the top end combined incremental improvements and features from other designs.

 However, the double-action now incorporates a large thumb-lever which in one movement activates all the safety devices and drops the hammer safely on a loaded chamber.
-From this position the firer needs only to pull the trigger to fire the pistol; there is no manual safety catch to be operated.
+From this position, the firer needs only to pull the trigger to fire the pistol; there is no manual safety catch to be operated.